 - Gurgaon, Haryana, India

 A. You say it's carbon, then say it's oxidised copper, i.e., NOT carbon.

 Cupric oxide is black and removed by pickling in acid, e.g., 10% hot sulphuric acid.
-Cuprous oxide is "Red" and will also be there and need an oxidizing acid to dissolve, e.g., sulphuric acid plus Hydrogen Peroxide or Cr6 (chromic acid), etc. -- i.e., both processes will be needed.
+Cuprous oxide is "Red" and will also be there and need an oxidizing acid to dissolve, e.g., sulphuric acid plus 35% Hydrogen Peroxide [linked by editor to product info at Amazon] or Cr6 (chromic acid), etc. -- i.e., both processes will be needed.